 I will elaborate further in an upcoming post on the different ways and means available to pilgrims.

 In terms of planning, it’s once again dependant on your circumstances.
 Most people have a predetermined number of days in which to complete the journey.
 In this case, it may be useful to roughly decide if and when to take rest days, as well as how many kilometres you may want to do each day.
 Since you cannot predict how you will feel, the weather conditions, etc., I wouldn’t be too strict (if possible), as it will most likely lead to frustration, disappointment, and possibly even injury.

 In my case, I tried to plan the least amount possible, as I was lucky enough not to have time constraints and didn’t know how I would actually handle the journey physically.
 I gave myself around 40 days seeing as most sources suggested 35 days.
 I though it may be nice to take rest days in bigger cities to let my body rest and explore a little.
 In the end however, I arrived in Santiago after 33 days and didn’t once feel the need to stay an extra night.

 As for the daily distances, I found that determining them the night before was best.
 You are aware of your physical condition, and therefore grasp what you can handle.
-The distances between villages is never the same and the terrain may make things more challenging (walking 2 hours uphill for instance as opposed to on a flat surface).
-I know it’s tempting to map everything out before starting the Camino or following your guide book to a T, but you’ve really got to listen to your body.
-Personally, the most challenging day for me wasn’t the 30km walk in the mountains, but rather the 18km stretch along the straight, flat, sweltering Meseta.
+The distances between villages is never the same and the terrain may make things more challenging.
+Walking 2 hours uphill for instance as opposed to on a flat surface.
+I know it’s tempting to map everything out before starting the Camino or following your guide book to a T. However, you’ve really got to listen to your body.
+Personally, the most challenging day wasn’t the 30km walk in the mountains, but rather the 18km stretch along the straight, flat, sweltering Meseta.